googleNewIconwhatsapp iconTwitterIconinstagramIcon

 How to Tell the Time in German?
 Exclusive Guide for Beginners

 Are you ready to learn German?
-If yes, start your journey by telling or asking for the time in German.
-For example, if you ask someone in Germany “What is the time?”, they will state- “Wie spät ist es?”
-In English, it means, “How late is it?”, but in German, it expresses the time.
-There are several ways to express time in German.
-In this blog, you will explore other styles to express time, minutes, and hours in German.
+If so, begin your journey by learning how to ask and tell the time.
+For instance, if you ask someone in Germany, “What is the time?” they will respond with “Wie spät ist es?”
+There are various ways to express time in German, including different formats for hours and minutes.
+In this blog, you’ll discover different ways to talk about time in German.
 So, let’s get started reading about it further.

 Learn different ways to tell time in German for daily conversation | gradding.com